ExaForce/pyjq/README.md

 Install
 -------

-You will need flex, bison (3.0 or newer), libtool, make, automake and autoconf to build jq.
+You will need flex, bison (3.0 or newer), libtool, make, automake, autoconf, libjq-dev and libonig-dev to build pyjq.
 Install them by Homebrew, APT or other way.

 You can install from PyPI by usual way.